osinenkop/regelum-control/README.md

 both the classes and their args in `my_config.yaml`.

-Note, that the operator `~` is necessary to let rcognita know that the corresponding node within the config describes an instance of a class an we would like to instantiate it (as opposed to accessing it as a config-dictionary).
+Note, that the operator `~` is necessary to let rcognita know that the corresponding node within the config describes an instance of a class and we would like to instantiate it (as opposed to accessing it as a config-dictionary).